 - John Schultz started off his career directing the independent film Bandwagon.
 Then he directed the Melissa Joan Hart vehicle Drive Me Crazy, which barely made its money back.
 However, he followed it up with Like Mike, which was a modest success.
 Yet he then followed it up with the movie adaptation of The Honeymooners and Aliens in the Attic, which both bombed at the box office.
 Then Judy Moody And The Not Bummer Summer ended up being the final straw, as after that movie bombed, he didn't direct another movie for four years and is now slated to be directing a TV movie version of Adventures in Babysitting.

 - It actually wasn't Batman & Robin that killed Joel Schumacher's career, but The Number 23.
-While Batman & Robin did have a toxic reputation and killed the franchise for eight years, Joel Schumacher continued to get work by major studios.
-After The Number 23 flopped both critically and financially, however, he's been stuck doing independent and/or Direct-to-DVD films since!
+While Batman & Robin did have a toxic reputation, flopped at the box office, and killed the franchise for eight years, Joel Schumacher continued to get work by major studios.
+After The Number 23 flopped both critically, however, he ended up stuck doing independent and/or Direct-to-DVD films before his death in 2020.

 - However, Batman & Robin did torpedo the careers of virtually all of its actors save George Clooney (and possibly Chris O'Donnell, whose general absence from the screen is more attributable to being a full-time dad than anything), most notably putting Uma Thurman's on life support until Doctor Tarantino turned up and performed surgery with a katana.